Jay-Paints/AdventureWorks-Sales-Analysis-with-SQL-Python-and-Excel/README.md

 Finally, each sheet in the Excel workbook was beautifully designed.
 To make navigation easier, I added a table of contents sheet which includes hyperlinks to the other sheets.

-## SQL Queries, Tools and Skills Utilized
+## SQL Queries, Tools, and Skills Utilized
-Various SQL queries were used to perform the sales analysis effectively.
+Various [SQL queries](adventureworks2022.sql) were used to perform the sales analysis effectively.
 These queries involved aggregating sales data, calculating key performance metrics such as revenue, sales growth, and grouping data based on dimensions such as time, region, or product category.
 The queries further facilitated the exploration of sales patterns, customer segments, and comparison of performance across countries.
 The following are the tools and skills used in SQL, Python, and Excel:

 ![screen shot of tools](https://github.com/Jay-Paints/AdventureWorks-Sales-Analysis-with-SQL-Python-and-Excel/assets/113263067/57e2e174-8af7-4b69-bf74-3ad72f0c13da)